Rynxie/personalBlogPage/README.md

 # Open Source Personal Blog Page Code

 Hello!
 This is my open-source personal Blog page code.
-It currently operates with Express.js and EJS (I intend to switch it to Jade as soon as possible).
+It currently operates with Express.js and Pug (I finally changed it).
 At the moment, it lacks an admin panel, so you'll need to manually input blogs and upload them.
 However, there's a blog model in place that allows you to post new blogs by making minor modifications to the code.
 Personally, I utilize it with my own admin panel, but unfortunately, I can't share its code due to security concerns.
 Nevertheless, I aim to make this code open-source, hoping that others might use it in their projects.
 I'd gladly accept any community contributions, which I can merge into the main branch.

 ## Features